davidrama/k8s-rook-setup/README.md

 if the BGP status is empty, you have an issue (got this using ubuntu 18.04).
 You might need to check your iptables/fw host setups.

-Check that you have access to the Dasboard using the url:
+### Check that you have access to the Dasboard using the url:

 ```shell
 kubernetes-dashboard is running at https://172.17.6.203:6443/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy
 ```

-You can use Token aith using the dashboard pod Token to get it use:
+You can use Token authentication using the dashboard pod Token.
+To get it use:

 ```shell
 kubectl describe secret -n kube-system $(kubectl get secrets -n kube-system | grep dashboard-token | cut -d ' ' -f1) | grep -E '^token' | cut -f2 -d':' | tr -d '\t'